Freehand Miami . Miami

 Roman and Williams collaborated on all aspects of the creation of Freehand Miami, including the naming, branding, and concepting.
 They chose the name and selected a hand drawn approach to the graphics to inspire a community that creates its own path.
 They created the communal spaces, including the lobby and outdoor patio that suggest a fugitive Floridian hotel meets bohemian rec room.
 Danish and tropical 1940’s furniture mingles with afghan throws, Turkish tapestries, and local art.
 Dozens of vintage National Geographic Magazines fill the shelves.

-The pool area, lined with found furniture and striped chaises, wth bottles in the trees, speaks to the spirit of being halfway between the Everglades and Havana.
+The pool area, lined with found furniture and striped chaises, and dotted with bottles throughout the trees, speaks to the spirit of being halfway between the Everglades and Havana.

 The Broken Shaker, with its vintage wallpaper and wooden paneling, has the feeling of a Pharmacia in a mangrove forest and spills onto the brick patio, creating intoxicating herbal concoctions served with unique local foods.
 If you set a movie at Freehand, it might be directed by Wes Anderson.
 As imagined by Roman and Williams, Freehand Miami embraces an eclectic Americana, more phenomenon than hostel.